-(2) These amounts represent the range of stock-based compensation that might be realized under the 2022 performance-based restricted stock awards.
+(2) These amounts represent the range of stock-based compensation that might be realized under the 2023 performance-based restricted stock awards.
 The potential payouts are based on performance and are therefore at risk.
 The performance awards make up approximately two-thirds of the stock-based compensation.
-The first performance measure, representing approximately one-third of the total stock-based compensation (or half of the performancebased portion), is based upon the total shareholder return ("TSR") achieved by the Company from January 1, 2022 to December 31, 2024 versus the TSR during that same period of a defined peer group of companies that are described in "Compensation Discussion and Analysis - Long-Term Equity Incentives" above.
-The second performance measure, representing approximately one-third of the total stock-based compensation (or half of the performance-based portion), is based on the Return on Invested Capital ("ROIC") achieved by the Company from January 1, 2022 to December 31, 2024 compared to the ROIC target established by the Compensation Committee.
-The vesting of the performance-based shares from the 2022 award will occur in 2025, with the actual number of shares vesting dependent upon the Company's TSR compared to that of the peer group and performance against the ROIC target.
-For further details, refer to Note W, "Stock-Based Compensation" to the Company's financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+The first performance measure, representing approximately one-third of the total stock-based compensation (or half of the performancebased portion), is based upon the total shareholder return ("TSR") achieved by the Company from January 1, 2023 to December 31, 2025 versus the TSR during that same period of a published index of industry peers that are described in "Compensation Discussion and Analysis - Long-Term Equity Incentives" above.
+The second performance measure, representing approximately one-third of the total stock-based compensation (or half of the performance-based portion), is based on the Return on Invested Capital ("ROIC") achieved by the Company from January 1, 2023 to December 31, 2025 compared to the ROIC target established by the Compensation Committee.
+The vesting of the performance-based shares from the 2023 award will occur in 2026, with the actual number of shares vesting dependent upon the Company's TSR compared to that of the published index of industry peers and performance against the ROIC target.
+For further details, refer to Note W, "Stock-Based Compensation" to the Company's financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
 Rights to the performance-based shares are not forfeited upon death or disability and remain subject to attainment of the performance goal.
 Performance-based shares may not be forfeited upon retirement at the discretion of the Committee and, if not forfeited, remain subject to attainment of the performance goal.
-TSR performance-based shares vest upon a "change in control" of the Company based on the Company's TSR as compared to that of the peer group from January 1, 2022 until the time of the "change in control."
-ROIC performancebased shares vest upon a "change in control" of the Company based on the ROIC of the Company compared to that of the ROIC target from January 1, 2022 until the date of the "change in control."
+TSR performance-based shares vest upon a "change in control" of the Company based on the Company's TSR as compared to that of the published index of industry peers from the beginning of the measurement period until the time of the "change in control."
+ROIC performance-based shares vest upon a "change in control" of the Company based on the ROIC of the Company compared to that of the ROIC target from the beginning of the measurement period until the date of the "change in control."